anu30singh/Awaaz/README.md

 ## Inspiration

-In today's digital age, the curriculum and way of teaching seems to be quite boring due to which curiosity and interest of learning something new is diminishing in children.
-So, we aimed to teach students in a modern way in the form of a game.
+Good communication between government and general public is still a tedious process .With our website we are trying to be medium between government authorities and general public.

 ## What it does?

-Code Rangers is an educational game which will help invoke the interest of students in coding.
-Herein , there are different adventures(levels) , each level introduces the user to a keyword , thus introducing them to the basic syntax or the basic-blocks of programming.
-Before each level , we display an adventure guide which consists of basic definitions and explanation of the keywords.
-Then the fun begins!
-As the user moves towards the level , they get a keyword which they have to guess right.
-Before moving to the next level , we explain the rightly guessed keyword.
-Isn't it amazing how the user starts learning while playing game that too  without even realising !!
-We have also built a leaderboard which will maintain the levels of students and will create a healthy competition and kids will want to play more.
+Awaaz is an informative website , build for establishing communication.
+We take complaints from public and through us , their complains are sent to authorities concerned.
+It provides platform to user to express their concerns to government institution.

 ## How we built it?

-We built it using unity and c#.
+We built it using html , CSS , Bootstrap and Django framework , postgreSQL .
-We explored and incorporated assests from itch.io and used github for file management.
+We used github for file management.

 ## Challenges we ran into?

 It was our first time using Unity.
 Our team decided to work and explore a completely new domain.
-It was quite a challenge to not only learn about c# and unity but also make a working game in it that too only in 24 hours!!
+It was quite a challenge to not only learn about backend and unity but also make a prototype of website with it that too only in 24 hours!!
 But hurray we made it.